Frequently Asked Questions

 Assistant Professor of Sociology

 Nick loves two things: telling dad jokes and solving mysteries.
 Sometimes solving mysteries just means asking the right questions.
 Sometimes it means finding the right evidence.
 As a research methodologist, Nick has surveyed, interviewed, and mapped the world to investigate everything from the effects of the Americans with Disabilities Act to professional wrestling.
 At Washington College, Nick’s Sociology courses address social inequalities, environmental justice, community development, and food insecurity.
 He’s always asking how communities shape and are shaped by underlying inequalities.
-In this project, Nick will collect evidence from the Tour, complemented by US Department of Education and Census data sets, to examine how sociocultural factors impact literacy and creativity.
+In this project, Nick cross-references data from Busload of Books school visits and US Department of Education and Census data sets to examine how sociocultural factors impact literacy and creativity.

 Erin Counihan